mna/0value/posts/build a restful API with Martini.md

 ## https required

-You don't want to expose a basic-authenticated API (or any but the most basic API) over http, and it is recommended to return an error in case of a clear-text call instead of silently redirecting to https, so that the API consumer can take notice.
+You don't want to expose a basic-authenticated API (or any but the most basic public API) over http, and it is recommended to return an error in case of a clear-text call instead of silently redirecting to https, so that the API consumer can take notice.
 There are many ways to do this, if you have a reverse proxy in front of your API server, this may be a good place to do it.
 In the example app, I start two listeners, one on `http` and another on `https`, and the `http` server always returns an error:

 ```
 func main() {